View Nancy Pruitt's Obituary on pickenssentinel.com and share memories

 In addition to her parents, Nancy is predeceased by two sons, Scott Garren and Joey Garren; one brother A.B.
 Childress III; and two granddaughters Ashley Garren and Jody Breazeale.

-Funeral services will be held at 1 p.m. on Saturday, April 27, 2019 at Dacusville United Methodist Church with burial to follow in the church cemetery.
+Funeral services were held April 27, 2019 at Dacusville United Methodist Church with burial following in the church cemetery.

-The family will receive friends from 11 a.m. until 12:30 p.m. on Saturday April 27, 2019 at Robinson Funeral Home - Downtown Easley prior to the service.
+The family received friends on Saturday April 27, 2019 at Robinson Funeral Home - Downtown Easley prior to the service.

 Flowers will be accepted or memorials may be made to the Dacusville United Methodist Church Cemetery Fund, 1635 Thomas Mill Road Easley, SC 29640.